kotnadamuktha04/Online-Payment-Fraud-Detection-Using-ML/README.md

 Right now we have a robust machine learning model, but our ultimate future goal is to develop a real-time fraud detection system equipped with continuous monitoring capabilities.
 This system will enable timely identification and prevention of fraudulent activities, further enhancing the security of online transactions.

-We welcome community contributions to improve and sustain the project.

-GitHub Accounts
----
-Users can reach out to our team through our GitHub accounts with any feedback they may have:

-1. shravya22rvu
-2. sunkesulahimaja
-3. ChinthalaUpagnaReddy
-4. kotnadamuktha04

 We appreciate your interest in our resource and welcome your participation!